-This manual is intended to be a comprehensive guide to the installation of the Marvair® Classic family of vertical packaged heat pumps.
+This manual is intended to be a comprehensive guide to the installation of Eubank[®] wall mount vertical packaged heat pumps.
 It contains installation, troubleshooting, maintenance, warranty, and application information.
 The information contained in this manual is to be used by the installer as a guide only.
 This manual does not supersede or circumvent any applicable national or local codes.
-For information on the efficiency, cooling and heating performance, please refer to the Classic Product Data Sheets.
-The most current version of all literature can be found on our website at www.Marvair.com.
+For information on the efficiency, cooling and heating performance, please refer to the Product Data Sheets.
+The most current version of all literature can be found on our website at www.EubankWallMount.com.